bumblehuang/studentPortfolio/README.md

 ## The charts below:
 1.beeswarm chart without color
 2.beeswarm chart with color
-3.circle packaging with the hierarchy of location and time
+3.circle packing with the hierarchy of location and time